Kodeworks/staging.sunlitsea.no/README.md

 Consultants are in the consultants.json file and include string fields name, image, and role.
 When adding a new image, it should be placed in the public/img/people directory and have 350x500 pixels.
 Fields that are in uppercase are fixed in code so the case can be arbitrary in the JSON files.

-The job openings in the careers section can be edited in the file src/data/careers.json and include a number field positionsOpened, string fields position and description, and an optional image string.
-New images should be put in the public/img/careers directory.
+The job openings in the careers section can be edited in the file src/data/careers.json and include a number field positionsOpened, string fields position, description, sector, location, trade, and optional keywords.

 TODO roadmap guide